Lilla-Kavecsanszki/order-easy/README.md

 .

 This website:
--	Is easy to navigate by the menus...
+-	Is easy to navigate by the menu
 -	Gives the customers options and access to useful and learnable information.
 -	Gives the customers the information they need without overloading them or distracting them from their original ideas or wishes.
 -	Guides them by their curiosity about the goal of the website.
--	...

 [Back to top](https://github.com/Lilla-Kavecsanszki/order-easy#contents)